 InGaAs (Indium Gallium Arsenide)

-High Power detectors consist of one of the above with an attenuating filter placed in front of the detector.
+"High Power" for optical power meters can be anything above about 0 dBm, depending on the equipment.
+High Power detectors usually have an attenuating filter placed in front of the detector, specialised detector electronics, or both.
 Various types of attenuator elements have varying levels of wavelength sensitivity, coherence sensitivity, polarization sensitivity and reflection levels, all of which can badly affect meter accuracy.
-The attenuators used on Kingfisher meters have been carefully optimized to provide nearly ideal performance for this application.
+Kingfisher attenuated meters use a multi-technology attenuator to provide the best possible blend of characteristics for fiber optic applications.

 Alternatively, the best way to attenuate high power measurements in a laboratory, is to use an integrating sphere, which provides high accuracy.

 An important part of these detectors is an anti-reflection coating on the detector surface, without which the detector material would reflect most of the light before it ever reached the active region.
-The performance of this anti-reflective coating critically affects overall performance
+The performance of this anti-reflective coating critically affects overall performance.

 The performance of both the package window and anti-reflective coatings can significantly affect overall detector performance.